= NVDA Source Code Read Me =

 == Preparing the Source Tree ==

-Before you can run the NVDA source code, you must run generate.py located in the source directory.
+Before you can run the NVDA source code, you must prepare the source tree.

-You should do this again whenever the version of comtypes changes or new language files are added.
+You should do this again whenever the version of comtypes changes or language files are added or changed.

 == Running the Source Code ==